Intelligence (Canadian TV series)

-Premise
+Plot

 Season one

 Reardon and Spalding are parallel characters working together on opposite sides of the law.
 Both have followed in the footsteps of their respective families, and both face threats from others trying to derail their careers.
-Reardon represents the 3rd generation of his west coast crime family that began with his prohibition era bootlegging grandfather.
-Conversely, Spalding has her roots as the daughter of a former army intelligence officer.
+Reardon represents the 3rd generation of his west coast crime family that began with his Prohibition-era bootlegging grandfather.
+Spalding has her roots as the daughter of a former army intelligence officer.
 Spalding must constantly watch herself against the conniving Assistant Director Altman who is after her position, and the old school CSIS Regional Director Deakins, for whose job she is the leading candidate.
 For Reardon, it is the Disciples Motorcycle club, led by Dante Ribiso (Fulvio Cecere), whose aim is to control the whole of Vancouver's marijuana trade and ABM money laundering industry.

 Season two

 Season two begins with Jim Reardon trapped in a Seattle diner during a DEA setup.
-Jim attempts to surrender to the Americans, only to end up causing a shoot out.
+Jim attempts to surrender to the Americans, only to end up causing a shoot-out.
 He flees the scene and goes into hiding.
-DEA Agent Williams, re-arranges the evidence in the diner to make it appear as if Jim is a cop killer.
+DEA Agent Williams re-arranges the evidence in the diner to make it appear as if Jim is a cop killer.
 Meanwhile, Ronnie tries to orchestrate a rescue operation to get Jim safely back to Canada.

 In Mary's world, the American mole Royden has been murdered in his hotel room and Mary scrambles to remain in control of the situation.
 With Royden out of the way, Mary is appointed head of the Asia Pacific Region of CSIS.
 Jim finally gets the bank deal set up and attempts to go legitimate but the constant violence of the Vancouver underworld and his affair with Lorna continually drag him further away from his ultimate goal of settling down and raising a family.
 The series ends with the newly arrived American competition starting a war which concludes with the shooting of Reardon in front of his club.